- Home

 - University of Arkansas at Little Rock Health Center

-- UAMS neighborhood clinics in West Little Rock, Rahling Road, Maumelle, Capitol Mall
+- UAMS neighborhood clinics in Rahling Road, Maumelle, Capitol Mall

 - Regional Family Medical Centers (Northwest and Southwest) located throughout the state